r-d-kmd/hobbes/README.md

 takes care of that.
 If you haven't already restored the tools you'll get and error. run `dotnet tool restore` to fix that and then re-run the above command.
 If the build goes well you are ready to deploy and run the first test

+To be able to build and pull packages a few environment variables need to be set.
+To do so you can use some of the functions in `functions.sh`

+- `skipRestore` will be a help if you need local changes to Paket.Restore.targets.
+If you are debugging a project that imports `Paket.targets` and thus building it locally, then it's highly likely you should call this function (and make sure that `Paket.Restore.targets` it _not_ imported)
+- `setDefaultVersion` sets env vars that are required to build anything with a version in the project file
+- `setFeedPat`is required to be able to pull packages.
+It requires the above `env.JSON` in the root of the project

 #### deploying and testing
 After starting the kube and building the services and workders navigate to `./tests/` and execute the command